liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: the University of Amsterdam
+  - name: The University of Amsterdam
     url: https://irlab.science.uva.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a PhD student in IR LAB, the University of Amsterdam, work with Porf.
-Evangelos Kanoulas.
+bio: I am currently a PhD student in IR LAB, the University of Amsterdam, work with **Porf.
+Evangelos Kanoulas**.
 Before that, I got my master degree at Southern University of Science and Technology, Department of Computer Science and Engineering, SUSTech-UTokyo Joint Research Center on Super Smart City Lab, where I am supervised by Prof. Xuan Song in SUSTech and Prof. Zipei Fan at the University of Tokyo.
 What's more, I received a B.E. degree in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications in 2020.

 # Interests to show in About widget
 interests: